JaytheSpazz/PipeHow/content/new-psrepository.md

 ---
-title: "Hosting a Private PSRepository in Azure"
+title: "Creating a Private PSRepository in Azure"
 date: 2020-04-22T15:28:00+02:00
 summary: "In the Azure DevOps suite we have a service called Artifacts, which lets you create your own package feeds.
 It lets you publish your scripts and modules and share them with only a select few people if desired."
 description: "Creating an internal PowerShell repository in Azure DevOps Artifacts."